Angular-Dynamic-Hooks/ngx-dynamic-hooks/projects/ngx-dynamic-hooks/README.md

     parsers: Array<HookParserEntry> = null,
     options: OutletOptions = null,
     targetElement: HTMLElement = null,
-    targetHookIndex: HookIndex = null
+    targetHookIndex: HookIndex = null,
+    injector = null
 ): Observable<OutletParseResult>;
 ```

 Don't worry, this isn't as bothersome as it looks.
 Most of the parameters are actually just [the inputs for the OutletComponent](#62-outlet-component-bindings) and therefore optional.
 You really only need to pass the `content` string as you would with the component.
-You can optionally also provide a `targetElement` and `targetHookIndex` to fill out for the result.
+Only the last couple of parameters are notable: You can optionally provide a `targetElement` and `targetHookIndex` to fill out for the result.
 If not, they are automatically created for you.
+You may also specify a custom injector for the created components.
+If you don't, it defaults to the root injector.

 The function will return an observable that contains an `OutletParseResult` with the form: